BurntSushi/nakala/doc/SCRATCH.md

   being okay with manual user intervention to remove a lock file if a Nakala process dies unexpectedly.
 The other downside is that it can only be used for exclusive locking and of course has no byte range locking support.

+(N.B.
+It is plausible that other synchronization primitives could be useful as well.
+For example, shared memory pthread mutexes or shared memory semaphores.
+However, these do not allow us to eliminate file locking in all cases and some specific guarantees around what happens to them when their owning process dies seem hard to come by.
+On top of all of that, these shared memory primitives seem rarely used in other embedded databases, although I don't know exactly why that is.)

 My reaction to learning all of this was to think _really_ hard about what would be the most minimal set of assumptions one could make in order to make Nakala